 A word of warning – this Vintage Champagne Cocktail has got a powerful alcoholic kick.
 It’s definitely a drink for sipping, and I never have more than one.
 If I fancy a bit more, I go on to straight champagne.

-3 Ingredient Vintage Champagne Cocktail Recipe
+3 Ingredient Vintage Champagne Cocktail Printable Recipe

 - 3 ounces brandy

-- a bottle of champagne
+- one bottle of champagne or prosecco

 - You need 4 champagne glasses.
 My husband prefers to use champagne coupes, although champagne flutes work well too.